waprin/waprin.github.io/_posts/2014-10-21-refactoring-jquery-spaghetti-insanity-with-backbone-and-coffeescript.md

       addOne: (league) ->
         leagueView = new LeagueView {model: league} # creates a new 'li' element
         @$el.append(leagueView.render().el)     # and adds it to our list
+{% endhighlight %}

 While it's true the new code is a little longer, we're now expressing ourselves a lot more declaratively rather than procedurally, which makes things easier to wrap your ahead around as the application grows in complexity.
 The code is also a lot better isolated (no ellipses here) and again, will be easier to test.

 We listen to an 'add' event rather than a 'sync' event since we are only going to something different when the collection is returned to us with a League object with an 'id' field we haven't seen before.
 When we get one, we create a new View (which includes a new DOM element) and append it to our list element.

 Wait, what happens if a League object changes though?
-Our LeaguesListView isn't listening to those events, but you might notice that the LeagueView itself is. as long as the 'id' of the model stays consistent, the Backbone sync('read') call that fetch makes also sync each of the models with its backend representation.
+Our LeaguesListView isn't listening to those events, but you might notice that the LeagueView itself is. as long as the 'id' of the model stays consistent, the Backbone sync('read') call that fetch() makes also update each of the local models with any models the server returns with the same id.
 That's why we simply have our LeagueView listening to changes on its own model in order to know whether it needs to re-render itself.
 Note that we are listening to 'change' events rather than 'sync' events since we only want to re-render on a sync that changes a model's attribute.
 We could even specify which fields we care about changing by listening specifically to a 'change:field' event, but in this case we care about all of them.

 Finally, we need to poll the server if all of the leagues are not finished loading.

+{% highlight javascript %}
     if (allLoaded) {
       ...
     } else {
       ...
       setTimeout(getLeagues, 5000);
     }
+{% endhighlight %}

 Before, this was mixed up with whether we were displaying the loading bar.
 Now it's on its own.

+{% highlight coffeescript %}
     leagues.on 'sync', ->
       if not (_.isEmpty leagues.models or _.every leagues.models, isLoaded)
         setTimeout leagues.fetch, 5000
+{% endhighlight %}

+We are trying to hand the models fetch method to setTimeout to call in 5 seconds.
 This won't *quite* work without one small change.
 The problem is, not surprisingly, related to the 'this' pointer.
-Specifically, fetch is an instance method, so we want to make sure the 'this' pointer is pointing ot the instance itself, but we are just grabbing the function from the object without binding it to anything.
-We can ensure that the function will come with it's 'this' pointer properly bound to it by adding an initialize method to the Leagues collection with this line:
+Specifically, fetch() is an instance method, so we want to make sure the 'this' pointer is pointing to the instance itself, but we are just grabbing the function from the object without binding it to anything.
+We can ensure that the function will come with it's 'this' pointer properly bound to the instance by adding an initialize method to the Leagues collection with the useful utility from Underscore, bindAll():

+{% highlight coffeescript %}

     class Leagues
       initialize: ->
         _.bindAll @, 'fetch'
+{% endhighlight %}

-This makes sure that whenever you grab the 'fetch' method from an instance of Leagues, it will come with a 'this' pointer attached.
+_.bindall() a list of parameters, the first is an instance of a class ad the rest are method names for the class, and makes sure that whenever you grab the a method from an instance, when it's called, the 'this' pointer will be pointing to the instance and not whatever ends up calling the function.

 Here's our final code put together:

+{% highlight coffeescript %}
     class League extends Backbone.Model

     class Leagues extends Backbone.Collection